Teliko: Production

 Writer and executive producer Howard Gordon was originally working on an episode about someone who appeared to be immortal, but after discussions with consulting producer Ken Horton he added in the notion of xenophobia and "melanin-sucking albino vampires".
 Series creator Chris Carter approved the storyline, but the first draft of the script was met with disapproval by the writing staff, and the story was restructured and rewritten.
 As the episode entered pre-production, Carter asked Gordon to refine the script to give it a purpose, and it was then that Gordon came up with the theme of "deceive, inveigle, and obfuscate".
 This phrase is first spoken by Scully in conversation with Mulder after the post mortem on Owen Sanders, the fourth missing man.
 Mulder later throws the same phrase back at her in frustration as he leaves the Mt Zion Medical Center (where Aboah has been examined) to meet Diabra, the Burkinabe diplomat.
 And Scully finally uses the phrase in her field journal during her closing sentiments.
+The phrase also replaces the usual "The Truth is Out There" tagline during the title sequence of the episode.

-This replaces the usual "The Truth is Out There" tagline during the title sequence of the episode.
 Carter also came up with Aboah's weapons used to extract the pituitary gland that he kept hidden in his esophagus.
 "Teliko" is Greek for "end", though "Téliko" is the name of a "spirit of the air" in Bambara mythology which is sometimes thought to be an albino.
 Fellow writer John Shiban suggested that the Teliko emerge from the country of Burkina Faso based on his former job of programming foreign air-mail rates for a computer software company.